FAQ

 Do I need reservations for any dinners I want to enjoy on my own?

-What are the dinner hours in Alba?
+What are the dinner hours in Europe?

 Most restaurants serve dinner between 7 pm – 10 pm.